Download the example workbook

 By putting the address function inside an INDIRECT function, we’ll be able to use the generated cell reference and use it in a practical way.
 The INDIRECT will take the reference of “$D$1” and use it to fetch the value from that cell.

 =INDIRECT(ADDRESS(B1, B2) =INDIRECT($D$1) ="Apple"

-Note: While the above gives a good example of making the ADDRESS function useful, it’s not a good formula to use normally.
+Note: While the above gives a good example of making the ADDRESS Function useful, it’s not a good formula to use normally.
 It required two functions, and because of the INDIRECT it will be volatile in nature.
-A better alternative would have been to use INDEX like this: =INDEX(1:1048576, B1, B2)
+A better alternative would have been to use the INDEX Function like this:

-Sometimes when you have a large list of items, you need to be able to know where in the list an item is found.
+Sometimes when you have a large list of items, you need to know the location of an item in the list.
 Consider this table of scores from students.
 We’ve gone ahead and calculated the min, median, and max values of these scores in cells E2:G2.

 Our formula in E3 then is:

 We can copy this same formula across to G3, and only the E2 reference will change since it’s the only relative reference.
 Looking back at E3, the MATCH function was able to find the value of 98 in the 5th row of column B. Our ADDRESS function then used this to build the full address of “$B$5”.